poolifier/poolifier/README.md

 **If your task does not run into libuv thread pool** and is I/O intensive then poolifier **cluster pools** (FixedClusterPool and DynamicClusterPool) are suggested to run I/O intensive tasks, again you can still run CPU intensive tasks into cluster pools, but performance enhancement is expected to be minimal.
 Cluster pools are built on top of Node.js [cluster](https://nodejs.org/api/cluster.html) module.

-If your task contains code that runs on libuv and is CPU intensive or I/O intensive you either split it either combine more strategies (i.e. increase number of libuv threads and use cluster/thread pools).
+If your task contains code that runs on libuv plus code that is CPU intensive or I/O intensive you either split it either combine more strategies (i.e. increase number of libuv threads and use cluster/thread pools).

 ### Fixed vs Dynamic pools